moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/storm-program/_index.md

 StORM Program considerations include both risks (what might happen) and observations (what has happened/non-compliance).
 For guidance on writing observations, please refer to the[Observation Management Procedure Handbook page]({{< ref "observation-management-procedure" >}}).

 When drafting a risk, start with a risk statement.
 This will represent the title of the Risk in our GRC system and is an attempt to condense the risk into a single sentence.
-In the spirit of [low-context communication]({{< ref "shared-reality#low-context-communication" >}}), avoid using single words or short phrases for the risk statement (e.g., Supply Chain).
+In the spirit of [low-context communication]({{< ref "shared-reality#low-context-communication" >}}), avoid using single words or short phrases for the risk statement (ex.
+Supply Chain).
 As we largely deal with negative risks (vs. positive risks/opportunities), starting the statement with negative language like "Failure to", "Inadequate", "Incomplete", "Lack of", etc. is appropriate, but not required.
 As risks represent what might happen, use "may" before describing the negative effect it *may* have on the confidentiality, integrity, availability, security, and privacy of GitLab data.
 Example: *Inadequate physical security controls may result in the loss of GitLab/Customer data and physical assets.* The risk description should contain details related to the assets/resources at risk, the event that may occur, the source that would trigger the event (root cause), and the consequence (impact/loss) [source](https://www.srmam.com/post/how-to-write-a-risk-statement).

 #### Risk Factors and Risk Scoring